The Lady (magazine)

-The Lady is one of Britain's longest-running women's magazines.
-It has been in continuous publication since 1885 and is based in London.
-It is particularly notable for its classified advertisements for domestic service and child care; it also has extensive listings of holiday properties.
+The Lady was a British women's magazine.
+It published its first issue on 19 February 1885, and its last in April 2025, at which time it was the longest-running women's magazine in Britain.
+Based in London, it included classified advertisements for domestic service and child care and had extensive listings of holiday properties.

-History and profile
+History

-The magazine was founded by Thomas Gibson Bowles (1842–1922), the maternal grandfather of the aristocratic and controversial Mitford sisters.
+The magazine was founded by Thomas Gibson Bowles (1842 – 1922), the maternal grandfather of the aristocratic and eccentric Mitford sisters.
 Bowles also founded the English magazine Vanity Fair.
+The first issue of The Lady, dated 19 February 1885, bore the subtitle "A Journal for Gentlewomen" and had advertisements for "fashionable bonnets", linen and silk fabrics, "iced savoy moulds" and sheet music for dances and for songs "for ladies voices".

-Bowles gave the Mitford girls' father (David Freeman-Mitford, 2nd Baron Redesdale) his first job: general manager of the magazine.
+Bowles himself wrote most of the first issue, under pseudonyms.
+He gave the Mitford girls' father (David Freeman-Mitford, 2nd Baron Redesdale) his first job: general manager of the magazine.
 Early contributors included Nancy Mitford and Lewis Carroll, who compiled a puzzle for the title.
+Rita Shell, who had been governess to Bowles' children, served as editor of The Lady from 1895 until her retirement in 1925, and put it on a successful footing.

+The Lady appealed to a wealthy readership, which was rumoured to include members of the royal family.
+Covers featured female stars including Judi Dench, Helen Mirren and Barbra Streisand, and also Diana, Princess of Wales.
+Its advertisements for domestic positions meant that those seeking such work also bought it.
+For its wealthy readers, it offered advice on changes in acceptable behaviour, such as, in 1936, that reading novels was no longer universally "thought deplorable".

-In November 2008, Bowles' great-grandson, Ben Budworth, took the reins as publisher on behalf of the family and set about modernising its style.
-As part of this process, Budworth appointed Rachel Johnson as the magazine's ninth editor in September 2009.
+In November 2008, Bowles' great-grandson, Ben Budworth, bought The Lady from his uncle Tom Bowles and his mother, Julia Budworth, and set about modernising its style.
+He appointed Rachel Johnson as the magazine's ninth editor in September 2009.
 She took over from Arline Usden who became an editor at large.
 A Channel 4 programme, The Lady and the Revamp, screened in March 2010, followed the new editor in her quest to raise awareness of the magazine and increase circulation.
 Johnson's axing of The Lady Laughs, a cartoon series by Patricia Drennan that ran from 2000 to 2009, led to complaints by readers.
-In response, Johnson would reply with old issues of the magazine to show how bland it historically had been.
+Johnson responded with old issues of the magazine to show how bland it had been.

 Matt Warren was appointed the tenth editor in January 2012.
 In November 2013, he was named Editor of the Year (Women's Brand Weekly or Fortnightly) by the British Society of Magazine Editors.
 In 2014, he was Highly Commended in the Editor of the Year category at the PPA Independent Publisher Awards.
-The magazine specialises in quirky, entertaining and informative features and quality writing.